NorthBay Elite Futbol Club

 The Club recognizes that the collection of fees is essential to the survivability of the Club.
 As such, players who are delinquent in their account and do not make arrangements for payment shall be issued a Red Card prohibiting training and playing in upcoming games and tournaments.

-Monthly fees are due on the first of the month for the current month and are considered delinquent on the last day of the month.
-For example, July fees are due on July 1st and delinquent on July 31st.
+Monthly fees are due on the first of the month for the current month and are considered delinquent after the fifteenth of the month.
+For example, July fees are due on July 1st and delinquent after July 15th.
+Any payments made after the 15th of each month will receive a $10 late charge.
 Players owing a balance greater than or equal to the monthly fee for the player’s age group will be issued a red card at month end.
-The balance due includes, but is not limited to, monthly fees, tournament fees and other team expenses.
+The balance due includes, but is not limited to, monthly fees, tournament fees, and other team expenses.

 No later than the monthly Board of Directors meeting, team managers shall be given player statements which will identify players who are at risk of receiving a Red Card at the end of the month.
 Players who do not respond by making payment arrangements will be given a Red Card and their player pass will be collected by the Vice-President of Finance or the Club Treasurer.